 You can assign authorized users PIN codes that they use to gain access to specific areas within a commercial property.
 Commercial door locks with keypads empower you to keep certain rooms locked while ensuring convenient access for authorized tenants and visitors.
 Some commercial keypad door locks come with panic bars for emergency exits or entries.

-Additionally, some commercial door lock keypads can only be programmed to accept one PIN code credential, while others allow each tenant to set their own personal codes.
+Additionally, some commercial digital door lock keypads can only be programmed to accept one PIN code credential, while others allow each tenant to set their own personal codes.

 Components of commercial keypad door locks include: